kcarnold/cs344/content/syllabus/index.md

 ---
-widget: blank
-headless: true
-design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns: '1'

 title: "Syllabus"
-weight: 10
 ---

 This is a hands-on course on AI systems using machine learning, with a particular emphasis on deep neural networks.